 Can I just take a second to tell you how much I love teaching?
 One of my very favorite things about teaching is thinking up activities that fit my student’s needs.
 When someone asks “How do you teach literacy to preschoolers?”
 My answer is always to start by playing with letters.
 No activity is one size fits all so when I am putting out free choice literacy activities for preschoolers in the morning I have each student’s abilities and what they have been working on in the back of my head.
-For example, if you have a child who thrives with fine motor tray activities I would find a way to work in another area of learning they can work on using their strengths and interests.
+For example, if you have a child who thrives with fine motor tray activities, I would find a way to work in another area of learning they can work on using their strengths and interests.
 This is especially important for free choice because the children choose what to do, and children gravitate to things they are already good at and comfortable with.
 Use those strengths when working on vital skills like early literacy skills.
+If you are wondering what are some literacy activities for preschoolers?
+I’ve got you covered.

 In my preschool class my literacy goals may look different than yours but playing with letters is one that fits into all preschool classrooms.
 The children’s specific abilities will take the general activities in slightly different directions but our invitations to learn can have the same base.
 Here are 11 of my favorite literacy activities for the free choice time at preschool.
 Oh, and yes of course you can use these ABC activities for homeschool too!